 Do you have severely damaged or missing teeth?
 Try dental implants.
 Dental implants are a more modern and long-lasting solution for tooth loss that helps preserve your oral health and function.
-Dr. Alla Brown is a Buford, GA dentist that has many years of experience helping patients restore their smile and confidence.
-If you would like to restore a missing tooth or teeth with dental implants, call Dr. Brown’s office today at (678) 359-4707 or schedule an appointment online.
+Lanier Family and Cosmetic Dentistry is a Buford, GA dentist office that has many years of experience helping patients restore their smile and confidence.
+If you would like to restore a missing tooth or teeth with dental implants, call our office today at (678) 359-4707 or schedule an appointment online.

 Benefits of Dental Implants